ardanlabs/python-go/first-contact/README.md

     ...:         print(line.strip())
     ...:         if i == 3:
     ...:             break
     ...:

+Output:
 VendorID,tpep_pickup_datetime,tpep_dropoff_datetime,passenger_count,trip_distance,RatecodeID,store_and_fwd_flag,PULocationID,DOLocationID,payment_type,fare_amount,extra,mta_tax,tip_amount,tolls_amount,improvement_surcharge,total_amount

 1,2018-05-01 00:13:56,2018-05-01 00:22:46,1,1.60,1,N,230,50,1,8,0.5,0.5,1.85,0,0.3,11.15
 1,2018-05-01 00:23:26,2018-05-01 00:29:56,1,1.70,1,N,263,239,1,7.5,0.5,0.5,2,0,0.3,10.8
 ```

-Looks like a CSV with a header line.
-Let's use the `csv` module to get rows.
+It looks like this file is a CSV with a header on the first line.
+Let's use the `csv` module to get a rows count.

 **Listing 7: Raw Data - CSV**